dtr-org/unit-e-project/adrs/2018-10-08-ADR-11 Snapshot.md

 7. if snapshot hash is incorrect, node bans the peer and restarts the process from step 2
 8. when the last chunk is downloaded node verifies its hash.
 9. if the hash is invalid, the node bans the peer and restarts the process from step 2
-10. node requests blocks which should contain votes for the downloaded snapshot
+10. node requests the block which is the parent block of the snapshot
-11. if there are no 2/3 of votes for the downloaded snapshot node bans the peer and restarts the process from step 2.
+11. if parent block doesn't contains the hash of the snapshot node bans the peer and restarts the process from step 2.
 12. node applies the snapshot and leaves ISD

 ### P2P messages